-4.1.3 Accounting rules
+3.1.3 Accounting rules

-14. The revised IAS 19 Employee Benefits is applicable from 1 January 2013.
-It introduces a series of significant changes in the recognition, presentation and disclosures of defined benefit funds, including the immediate recognition of actuarial gains and losses1 in other comprehensive income, instead of deferring their recognition in profit and loss ('corridor approach'2), and the immediate recognition of unvested past service costs3 in the period they occur, instead of deferring their recognition in subsequent periods.
+14. The revised IAS 19 Employee Benefits applies from 1 January 2013.
+It introduces a series of significant changes in the recognition, presentation and disclosures of defined benefit funds, including the immediate recognition of actuarial gains and losses in other comprehensive income, instead of deferring their recognition in profit and loss ('corridor approach'2), and the immediate recognition of unvested past service costs3 in the period they occur, instead of deferring their recognition to subsequent periods.